 The Southern tradition of painting porch ceilings a pretty blue has a surprisingly superstitious background.
-According to folklore, blue porch ceilings brought good luck to the home and helped to ward away evil spirits.
+According to folklore, it brought good luck to the home and helped to ward away evil spirits.
 The soft blue often used on porches even has the ghostly name of “Haint Blue.”

 A Rising National Trend